danhans42/nxflash/README.md

 Also, big thanks to Hitmen, Sicklebrick, Trimesh, Squaresoft74, Shendo, Lameguy64, orion, Xavi92 and Greg - your posts, published source code and releases have helped massively with my learning of programming on the PSX.

 I am always interested to hear of carts/eeproms that are not supported.
-If you have one drop me a line
+If you have one please get in touch.

 contact: danhans42 at gmail.com
 website: psx0.wordpress.com